Hamilton-Senior-Thesis-2019-Fall/nanowire-network/README.md

 # About
-Nanowire-Network is a analysis tools to measure characteristics of biologically produced nanowire networks that spontaneously form between Shewanella oneidensis bacteria under specific growth conditions.
+Nanowire-Network is an analysis tool to measure characteristics of biologically produced nanowire networks that spontaneously form between Shewanella oneidensis bacteria under specific growth conditions.
-Inline-style:
 ![alt text](https://github.com/Hamilton-Senior-Thesis-2019-Fall/nanowire-network/blob/master/demo.PNG "demo")

 ## Installation
 **Clone or download the git repo**
+To download click green clone or download button on this page and then click Download ZIP.

 **Install dependencies:**
 Navigate inside Nanowire-Network folder to *NanowireNetworkInstall*.
 Double click file.